4 Alarming Indicators Of High Cholesterol In Your Eyes

 When monitoring our health, we often focus on major organs like the heart, liver, or kidneys.
 However, other lesser-known indicators can provide valuable insights into our overall well-being.
 One such indicator is the eyes, which can reveal necessary information about our cholesterol levels.
 High cholesterol is a silent killer that often goes unnoticed until it's too late.
 Dr Parag Sawal, Senior Consultant, Sharp Sight Eye Hospitals,pays attention to these four alarming indicators of high cholesterol in your eyes so that you can take proactive steps to avoid neglecting them and safeguard your health.

 Yellowish deposits on the eyelids: One of the most visible signs of high cholesterol in the eyes is the presence of yellowish deposits on the eyelids, known as xanthelasma.
 These soft, flat plaques are composed of cholesterol and can develop on the inner corners of the upper or lower eyelids.
 While xanthelasma is harmless, it is a warning sign of high cholesterol levels.
-If you notice these yellowish deposits, it is crucial to consult a doctor who can assess your cholesterol levels and recommend appropriate lifestyle changes or medications.
+If you notice these yellowish deposits, you must consult a doctor who can assess your cholesterol levels and recommend appropriate lifestyle changes or medications.

 Arcus senilis: Arcus senilis is another eye-related indicator of high cholesterol that should not be ignored.
 It appears as a whitish or greyish ring around the outer edge of the cornea, the transparent front part of the eye.
 This ring is caused by the deposition of cholesterol in the blood vessels of the cornea.
 Regular eye checkups can help detect this condition and prompt further investigation of your cholesterol levels.